T. J. Heath

-Lee Anthony Heath Jr. (born September 11, 1987) is a professional cornerback.
-Heath was signed by the Jacksonville Jaguars as an undrafted free agent in 2011 in the NFL, where he played for several years before playing Canadian football for the final 3 years of his career.
-He played college football for Jacksonville State University.
+Lee Anthony Heath Jr. (born September 11, 1987) is an American former professional football player who was a cornerback in the National Football League and Canadian Football League (CFL).
+He played college football for the Jacksonville State Gamecocks.
+He was signed by the NFL's Jacksonville Jaguars as an undrafted free agent in 2011.

-Heath previously played for the Jaguars, the Miami Dolphins, Cincinnati Bengals, Buffalo Bills, Cleveland Browns, and Carolina Panthers in the National Football League, as well as the Toronto Argonauts, Winnipeg Blue Bombers, and Montreal Alouettes of the Canadian Football League (CFL).
+Heath was also a member of the Cincinnati Bengals, Buffalo Bills, Cleveland Browns, Miami Dolphins, Carolina Panthers, Atlanta Falcons, and New York Giants of the NFL, and the Toronto Argonauts, Winnipeg Blue Bombers, and Montreal Alouettes of the Canadian Football League (CFL).

 College career

-Heath played 3 years for Jacksonville State Gamecocks football in Division I FCS.
+Heath played three years at Jacksonville State University for the Gamecocks in Division I FCS.
 Over three years of on field play from 2007-2009, Heath played in 34 games, amassing 112 tackles, forced 3 fumbles, recovered 2 fumbles, and blocked 2 kicks.
 Heath also defended 29 passes, intercepting 8 of them; he managed to return two interceptions for touchdowns.
 During his junior season, Heath was a second team All-America selection.